Learn about the private for-hire transportation program.

 Customer Service Center

-To make sure that taxis, Ubers and Lyfts are roadworthy, PBOT inspectors conduct thousands of safety inspections.
-During these inspections, they also make sure that the drivers are who they say they are and that their vehicle registration and insurance are up to date.
-PBOT also reviews the backgrounds of all drivers who apply for a permit to drive a taxi, Uber or Lyft, as well as other for-hire services in Portland.
+To ensure that private for-hire vehicles and drivers meet the requirements in Portland City Code 16.40 , PBOT inspectors conduct thousands of safety inspections.
+Inspectors also confirm the driver's identity and that their vehicle registration and insurance are up to date.
+PBOT also conducts and/or reviews the background and motor vehicle records of all drivers who apply for a permit to drive.

 PBOT is expanding the education and training it offers to drivers.
-The new programs will have more training on safe driving habits, how to provide the best customer services and also how drivers can help to identify and report human trafficking.
+The new programs will have more training on safe driving habits, private for-hire regulations and requirements, customer service, and how to help identify and report human trafficking.

 Safe Ride Home